haarlems/forensics/chapters/chapter-01-digital-forensics/02-evidence-acquisition&integrity/reading/README.md

 -  physical configuration, network topology
 -  archival media

-For example, if network logs roll over a 24h period, they should be acquired as soon as possible at the debut of the investigation, and then assess if they are required.
+For example, if network logs roll over a 24h period, they should be acquired at the debut of the investigation, and then assess if they are required.

 ## Evidence acquisition - Host-based
-From the hosts we usually collect disk and memory artifacts (_network captures can also be performed on a single host, but they are usually performed at the edge of a network perimeter_). <br />
+From the hosts we usually collect disk and memory artifacts.<br />
+_Network captures can also be performed on a single host, but they are usually performed at the edge of a network perimeter_.<br />
 Disk artifacts may include:
 - **information about file system metadata**
   - linux: inode table, ext4 journal